omeka-s-modules/OrcidConnector/README.md

 The Corporation for Digital Scholarship distributes the Omeka source code under the GNU General Public License, version 3 (GPLv3).
-The full text of this license is given below.
+The full text of this license is given in the license file.

 The Omeka name is a registered trademark of the Corporation for Digital Scholarship.